San Bernardino, Switzerland

 San Bernardino is a mountainous village in the canton of Grisons in Switzerland.
 It is the southern entry point to the San Bernardino tunnel, which complemented the road over the San Bernardino Pass in 1967, opening a new all-year-round road to crossing the Alps.

 The village is part of the municipality of Mesocco.
 The language spoken is Italian, one of the three official languages in the canton of Graubünden.

 The church dates from around 1450, only years before the Viamala gorge bridge was opened for traffic, multiplying traffic across the pass.

-Traffic
+Transport

-The old Mulattiera is still visible and in good condition, this was the path for horses before the construction of a road in 1770 by the adjacent municipalities.
-In 1812 the state (or canton) of Graubünden built a new road that is actually the one still in use for local traffic and across the pass, whereas the tunnel traffic uses a newly built road that avoids serpentines to allow a fluent traffic.
+The old Mulattiera is still visible and in good condition, which was the path for horses before the construction of a road in 1770 by the adjacent municipalities.
+In 1812 the canton of Graubünden built a new road that is the one currently used as a local route and to cross the pass, whereas the through tunnel traffic uses a newly built road that avoids serpentines to allow smoother flow of traffic.

 The walls were built then as dry walls and were restored in 1995 because the road has still to work as a replacement for the tunnel if it has to be closed.
 The restoration was completed with a minimum amount of concrete reinforcements.